JohnBCoding/rabit/README.md

 ## Building

-rabit can be built with the rust toolchain
+🐇 can be built with the rust toolchain

 ```
 git clone https://github.com/JohnBCoding/rabit.git